-Many VPNs advertise that they are speed incarnates, but few can match Hotspot Shield.
+In addition, Hotspot Shield is one of the fastest VPNs that few competitors can match.
 In 2019, they were even awarded Ookla’s Speedtest badge for being the fastest VPN in the world.

 Granted, the award was two years ago, and speed is but one component that makes a quality VPN.
-So, in this Hotspot Shield review, I’m going to test their speeds, additional features, security, apps, and customer support.
+For this reason, in this Hotspot Shield review, I’m going to test their speeds, additional features, security, apps, and customer support.
 Let’s find out whether this service is worthy of the CyberNews badge.

 |Support:||Knowledge base, FAQs, email, 24/7 live chat|